bkt92/chemeng_calc_collection/README.md

-# chemeng_calc_collection
+# My chemical engineering design collections
-Calculation for design distillation column and concentrator
+Calculation for design distillation column, concentrator and other